 cws_trend |>

-dplyr::filter(indicator == "local_govt_responsive", category == "Age") |>
+dplyr::filter(question == "local_govt_responsive", category == "Age") |>

-endpoint_lbls(value = value, x = year, group = group,
+value = value, x = year, group = group,

-fun = percent100) |>
+fun = percent100

 ggplot(aes(x = year, y = value, color = group)) +